sttk/sabi-java/README.md

 This framework addresses that inconvenience.
 The data access interface used by a logic function is unique to that specific logic, passed as an argument to the logic function.
 This interface declares all the data access methods that specific logic will use.

-On the data access layer side, implementations can be provided by concrete types that fulfill multiple `DataAcc` derived class.
+On the data access layer side, implementations can be provided by concrete types that fulfill multiple `DataAcc` derived classes.
 This allows for implementation in any arbitrary unit — whether by external data service, by table, or by functional concern.

 This is achieved through the following mechanism:

-- A `DataHub` class aggregates all data access methods. `DataAcc` derived classs are attached to `DataHub`, giving `DataHub` the implementations of the data access methods.
+- A `DataHub` class aggregates all data access methods. `DataAcc` derived classes are attached to `DataHub`, giving `DataHub` the implementations of the data access methods.
 - Logic functional interfaces accept specific, narrowly defined data access interfaces as arguments.
 These interfaces declare only the methods relevant to that particular piece of logic.
 - The `DataHub` class implements all of these specific data access interfaces.
 When a `DataHub` instance is passed to a logic functional interface, the logic functional interface interacts with it via the narrower interface, ensuring it only sees and uses the methods it needs.
 Using Java's inheritance mechanism, a type implements an interface by methods of other classes.
 The `DataHub` simply needs to have methods that match the signatures of all the methods declared across the various logic-facing data access interfaces.

 This approach provides strong compile-time guarantees that logic only uses what it declares, while allowing flexible organization of data access implementations.

 ## Installation

-## Install

 This package can be installed from [Maven Central Repository][mvn-url].